screswel/tools-windows-msvc/README.md

 - pkg-config

 These can be installed via Pacman inside a MSYS2 shell:
-`pacman -S --needed make autoconf2.69 automake libtool pkg-config`
+`pacman -S --needed make autoconf automake libtool pkg-config`

 Please make sure that you do _not_ have `gmake` installed in your MSYS2 environment, as it is not compatible but will be picked up by the project Makefiles.
 Running `which gmake` in MSYS2 should print "which: no gmake in ...".